yertto/miff/README.markdown

  * [...](http://wiki.github.com/yertto/miff/)
  * ...

+It'd be interesting to see what else could be done with the MIFF data.

-The challenge is out there, but you'd better get to it as MIFF is running from Thu 22nd July - Sat 7th July, 2010
+So this challenge is out there, but you'd better get to it as MIFF is running from Thu 22nd July - Sat 7th July, 2010

 ## Create your own MIFF app